tatpongkatanyukul/ANN/2023/objectdetection.md

 ---

+## Plan 4
+Try docker image from https://github.com/ufoym/deepo

+I hope that I don't have to come this far.
+Beside, nvidia-docker seems to work only for linux, not windows or mac!

+---

 ## Plan 1
 1. Use ```intel/object-detection``` docker image for set up
 2. Use Nicholas Renotte and tensorflow examples for examples